kalicharan-n/AI-Farm/README.md

 ![history](/Images/UISample/histrical.png)
 #### Settings Page
 You can update your basic informations in the below screen

 ![Settings](/Images/UISample/settings.png)

  ## Planned Update for future
-  * Current solution is work with only one plot.
-Next upgrade will handle more number of sensors and devices.
+  * Current solution works with only one plot/area.
+Next upgrade will handle more number of sensors and devices to handle big farms.
   * Improve the water savings by analyzing future rain forecasts
   * Add the ability to IOT devices to decide the farm/irrigation control by communicating each other in the same network, to address any critical problem(like our spine)
   * Predicting the crop yield based on historical data set and help the farmer to pick next crop based on yield and crop rotation